Team

 Naimisha Vunnam

-Naimisha is a junior pursuing a B.S. in Public Health.
+Naimisha is a senior pursuing a B.S. in Public Health.
 She currently helps with the lab’s alcohol studies as an RA, conducting phone screens, assisting with follow-up sessions, and organizing experimental data.
 Naimisha is interested in the correlation between adverse childhood experiences and substance use and hopes to use the experience she gains from the MAIN lab as she pursues a career as a health professional.
 Outside of the lab, Naimisha is involved in the UT Senate of College Councils, and TEDxUTAustin.

 Lab Alumni